wurui1991/PHRESCO_2026/README.md

 # Physical Reservoir Computing Examples

-This repository contains examples of Physical Reservoir Computing (PRC) systems suitable for PHRESCO (Physical Reservoir Computing) competition submissions.
+This repository contains examples of Physical Reservoir Computing (PRC) systems suitable for PHRESCO 2026 competition submissions.
 We are preparing multiple examples that will be updated gradually.
-All examples use the NARMA (Nonlinear Auto-Regressive Moving Average) test as a benchmark to evaluate the computational capabilities of physical systems.
+All examples use the NARMA-2 (Nonlinear Auto-Regressive Moving Average) test as a benchmark to evaluate the computational capabilities of the physical reservoirs.

 ## Overview: Physical Reservoir Computing Pipeline